These candied yams are sliced sweet potatoes with brown sugar and spices baked with orange slices and cinnamon sticks.

 A few weeks ago I picked up this month's issue of Better Homes and Garden magazine.
 I should sign up for a subscription, but I usually just grab it from the news stand around the holidays.
 This year there is a feature of Tyler Florence's Thanksgiving recipes.
-The one dish that caught my eye right away was his grandmother's candied yams.
+The one dish that caught my eye right away was this recipe for his grandmother's candied yams.

 Yams is another word for sweet potatoes, generally a term used in the South.
 Candied yams...well... you can probably figured out that this title promotes an even sweeter, more rich, version of sweet potatoes.

 I love the presentation of this.
-Slicing the potatoes rather than mashing them up, and then garnishing with the cinnamon sticks and orange slices, creates a rather beautiful look for your table.
-And, your guests will be pleased with the refreshing citrus surprise with every bite.
+Slicing the potatoes rather than mashing them up, and then garnishing with the cinnamon sticks and orange slices creates a rather beautiful side dish for your holiday spread.
+Your guests will be pleased with the refreshing citrus surprise with every bite.